 Getting energy modelling done prior to building is highly recommended.
 It provides an estimate of the EnerGuide rating for the new homes in advance.
-You can work with the certified energy advisor on modifying the plans as necessary to increase the chances of achieving the target rating of 85 or greater.
+You can work with the certified energy advisor on modifying the plans as necessary to increase the chances of achieving the target rating of ≥50% improvement over NBC 2015 code home.

 Be aware that not all residential or multi-residential configurations are eligible due to the Natural Resources Canada housing classifications.
 Single detached (with or without a living suite) and certain types of multi-residential dwellings are eligible for the super-insulated new home incentive.

 To be eligible for this incentive, the occupancy permit must be issued on or after January 1, 2015.

 You may apply for this super-insulated new home incentive once per household per fiscal year (April 1 to March 31).

 You contact a Natural Resources Canada certified energy advisor to schedule an energy assessment of the building plans.

 Once the new home is built, you must schedule a second assessment to determine the final EnerGuide Rating for New Homes.

 Once the EnerGuide rating label is received, you complete and submit the application form.

 The following must be provided with the application form to get the incentive: